arunsanna/arunsanna.github.io/assets/projects.md

 ## Project 4: Enterprise AI Transformation
 **Category:** AI TRANSFORMATION
 **Icon:** 🤖
-**Description:** Started adoption and training of engineering teams with tools like OpenAI, Claude, and Gemini.
+**Description:** Spearheaded enterprise-wide adoption and training of engineering teams with tools like OpenAI, Claude, and Gemini.
 Adopted tools like GitHub Copilot and built RAG systems for internal procurement and contract management for business development.

 **Metrics:**
 - 35% Coding Using GenAI